Eleanor Mondale: Journalism career

-Mondale interviewed Fred Thompson at the 2007 Minnesota State Fair.
+Mondale interviewed Fred Dalton Thompson at the 2007 Minnesota State Fair.

 Mondale began her journalism career while still in Los Angeles, taking a job at KABC-TV in 1985.
 She left the station in late 1985 and soon moved to Chicago, getting her first radio break as a helicopter reporter at WMAQ (AM).
 She continued taking fill-in radio news jobs at various Chicago radio stations, including WCKG-FM.
 She also was waiting for the pilot of a King World Productions show, The Rock 'n Roll Evening News, to be sold.
 Within a few months the show began airing in national syndication, with Mondale working as its Midwest correspondent.

 In 1986, Mondale signed a one-year contract with powerhouse Chicago radio station WGN (AM) to appear as a frequent contributor to programs.
 In early 1987, she joined Chicago radio station WCKG-FM as a morning news anchor.
 In June 1987, she shifted to being the co-host of WCKG's morning show alongside John Fisher.
 In early 1988, she took a leave of absence from WCKG to collaborate with a Chicago writer on a book about the children of U.S. presidents.

 In June 1989, Mondale took a job in Minneapolis as an entertainment reporter for WCCO-TV.
-In March 1990, sje quit unexpectedly just a few days before a local magazine was to publish a feature on Mondale titled "Walter and Joan's Wild Child".
+In March 1990, she quit unexpectedly just a few days before a local magazine was to publish a feature on Mondale titled "Walter and Joan's Wild Child".

 After leaving WCCO and spending some time in Australia, Mondale became a morning sidekick on WLOL-FM in Minneapolis, where she remained until the station was bought by Minnesota Public Radio in 1991.
 She also hosted "The Great American TV Poll" on the Lifetime cable channel.